Let’s build your calendar

 • Families with school-age children (ages 5–12)

-• Cooperative co-parents who communicate well
+• Cooperative co-parents who can handle 3–4 handoffs a week

-• Children who adapt easily to transitions
+• Children who adapt easily to transitions and short blocks

 Frequently Asked Questions